Campus Improvement Plan

 2022-23: 18 of 32 Academic Achievement Points Met; 56.3% Component Points (Baseline Year)

-Strategy 1: We will utilize CBA, PSA, and PSTAAR data and reports to goal set with students and adjust instructional strategies.
+Strategy 1: Thornwood will use District Unit Assessments, PSA's, and PSTAAR data to goal set with students and adjust instructional strategies and small group instruction.

-Strategy's Expected Result/Impact: We will increase the percent of students demonstrating progress in reading and math by 5 percentage points on the STAAR.
+Strategy's Expected Result/Impact: Increase the percentage points by 5% of those students demonstrating progress in reading and math on the STAAR.

 Title I: